william-horn/adventures-of-swindonia/public/lib/documentation/event-maker.md

 ##
     =>  event fired!

 You may also pass any number of arguments to the dispatcher methods.
-This means you can include parameters to your event handler functions if you would like to receive some data from your dispatcher.
+This means you can include parameters in your event handler functions if you would like to receive some data from your dispatcher.

 Example:
 ```js